arthurandreev/Ui.Selenium.TestProject/README.md

 # SeleniumFrameworkProject
-This is a living project with functionality that will be extended regularly to allow me to learn latest web testing tools and best practices.
+This is a living project with functionality that will be extended regularly to allow me to play around with latest web testing tools and best practices.

 # MVP:
 Basic navigation and manipulation of web elements